 Many of the agencies will also coordinate landlord / tenant mediation.
 Or they will communicate with your mortgage lender.
 This can include support or referrals to pro-bono legal firms in South Carolina.
 Having the support of an attorney and any free aid they can provide is very effective at preventing evictions or foreclosures.

-All resources, in particular cash assistance, is very limited.
+All resources, in particular cash assistance, is very limited. the Housing and Urban Development Agency provides much of the funding.
 So while the non-profits or charities in South Carolina will try to help everyone, in reality that is not possible.
 The demand for support is very high and grants will usually run out and other applicants just won’t qualify.
 Priority for any financial assistance, even including loans, is for seniors, the disabled, and households with young children.
 They also need to be on the path to financial self-sufficiency.

 Any payments made will go directly to landlords or the creditor.
 In some cases, the non-profit will issue a loan to the landlord or apartment manager.
 The application process does take time, so plan accordingly.